mshiv/color/README.md

 Use a modern Javascript MV* library like React, Backbone, Ember, Angular, etc.
 Inline styling and javascript code is fine.
-For page styling, feel free to make things sparse but presentable.
+For page styling, make things sparse but presentable.

 ## Tools used

 * [React] (https://facebook.github.io/react/) : JavaScript library
 * [Webpack] (http://webpack.github.io/docs/what-is-webpack.html) : Module bundler

 Webpack makes use of the [Babel](https://github.com/babel/babel-loader) module to load into JavaScript.
+[UglifyJS] (https://github.com/mishoo/UglifyJS2) is used to optimize the JS source files.

 ## About